shivangikhare5/shivangikhare5.github.io/index.md

    Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)

   - __Research Intern (IASc-SRFP):__ \
-   -Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)
+   Implemented different No-reference and Full-reference Image Quality Assessment Algorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)
-   -Particular emphasis on SSIM and NIQE.
+   Particular emphasis on SSIM and NIQE.

 ___
 ### Contact